xylabs/eslint-config/README.md

 [![npm-badge][]][npm-link]

-> The ESLint configurations that are used across XY Labs Repos, inluding @xylabs, @xyo-network, and a few other scopes.
+> The ESLint configurations that are used across XY Labs Repos, including @xylabs, @xyo-network, and a few other scopes.

 ## Table of Contents